1935 Philippine presidential election

-The 1935 Philippine presidential and vice presidential elections were held on September 16, 1935.
+The 1935 Philippine presidential elections was held on September 16, 1935.
 This was the first election since the enactment of the Tydings–McDuffie Act, a law that paved the way for a transitory government, as well as the first nationwide at-large election ever held in the Philippines.

 Senate President Manuel Luis Quezon won a lopsided victory against former President Emilio Aguinaldo.
 His election victory was largely due to the weak political machinations of his rivals.
 Another losing contender was Gregorio Aglipay, co-founder and supreme bishop of the Iglesia Filipina Indepediente (Philippine Independent Church).
 Pascual Racuyal, a mechanic by profession, also ran for president as an independent.
 Quezon's running mate, Senate President Pro Tempore Sergio Osmeña won a more impressive victory as Vice President of the Philippines.
 He was said to have faced less effective candidates.